Everything You Need to Know About Day 19 of the World Cup

 Switzerland could make the World Cup quarter-finals for the first time in 60 years tomorrow.
 So spoke to Stéphane Chapuisat + @razinger for @StandardSport about how they came this far.
 [Big HT to @aulit_z too.] https://t.co/gpgvcU4je6

-There is plenty of talent in the team with Arsenal's Granit Xhaka and Stoke City's Xherdan Shaqiri two of their most high-profile players.
+There is plenty of talent in the team, with Arsenal's Granit Xhaka and Stoke City's Xherdan Shaqiri two of their most high-profile players.

-Like Sweden little has been expected of Switzerland but having made it out of the group stages they will feel they have an excellent chance of making it into the quarter-finals.
+Like Sweden, little has been expected of Switzerland, but having made it out of the group stages, they will feel they have an excellent chance of making it into the quarter-finals.

 Colombia vs. England

-Wins over Senegal and Poland saw Colombia top Group H, and Jose Pekerman's side have plenty of players who can cause England problems on Tuesday.
+Wins over Senegal and Poland saw Colombia top Group H, and manager Jose Pekerman's side have plenty of players who can cause England problems on Tuesday.

 James Rodriguez won the Golden Boot at the 2014 World Cup and is expected to play some part in the match despite a calf problem, per David McDonnell at the Mirror.